Ray-ui/H-WILD/README.md

 | uwb_coordinate_x | The X-axis coordinates obtained from the UWB positioning system. |
 | uwb_coordinate_y | The Y-axis coordinates obtained from the UWB positioning system. |

-## Demo Code
+##  "Show me the code."

 Here, through a few simple demo programs, we will guide you on how to quickly get started with this dataset.

+First, you need to download the dataset and code to your computer.
+Make sure you have **MATLAB** software installed on your computer.

 ### Load a specific data.

 As mentioned earlier, each filename in our dataset carries specific meaning.
 You can simply use the filename as an index to open the desired data.

 For example, if you want the data for "Lounge", 'sRE5', 'user3', and 'w', you just need to run **Part 1** of the **demo.mat**.

-You can also choose from the following table to select the desired data based on the specific scenarios you are interested in.

 ```matlab
 room_name = 'Lounge'; % Lounge,Office, Lab, Con.